Chia-Network/chia-blockchain/README.md

 ### Run a farmer + full node
 Farmers are entities in the network who use their hard drive space to try to create blocks (like Bitcoin's miners), and earn block rewards.
-First, you must generate some hard drive plots, which can take a long time depending on the size of the plots.
+First, you must generate some hard drive plots, which can take a long time depending on the size of the plots (the k variable).
 Then, run the farmer + full node with the following script.
-A full node is also started on port 8002, which you can ssh into to view the node UI.
+A full node is also started, which you can ssh into to view the node UI (previous ssh command).
 ```bash
 python -m scripts.create_plots -k 20 -n 10
 sh ./scripts/run_farming.sh